m-rizki/r-auth/articles/r-auth.md

 ## Conclusion

-Auth Example is a practical, template for building secure and flexible authentication in your own apps.
+r-auth is a practical, template for building secure and flexible authentication in your own apps.
 Dive into the code, experiment with the configuration, and make it your own—the future of authentication is seamless, secure, and developer-friendly!